 Multi-CAM 3500 FX II with a 51-point AF system

-Aim to give its best.
-With the RGB sensor being in high resolution, it can command the AF system to detect the face.
+Aim to give your best.
+The RGB sensor being in high resolution can command the AF system to detect the face.
 Having the Multi-CAM 3500 FX II with a 51-point AF system, D750 step up its game by being the primary Nikon DSLR to get the newest autofocus systems overtaking its prototype.

-This is a very accurate system that enables the camera to automatically focus on faces when the AF area is set to ‘Auto’ in both AF-C and AF-S modes, paying a little attention to the focus’ surroundings.
+This very accurate system enables the camera to automatically focus on faces when the AF area is set to ‘Auto’ in both AF-C and AF-S modes, paying a little attention to the focus’ surroundings.

 Although it’s a reduced area than most Nikon DSLR models have, D750 can capture impressive images in low light level focus up to -2 to -3 EV, which other models can’t achieve.

 Upon 3D Focus Tracking Mode, Nikon D750 tracks a subject around the frame, taking it up to three dimensions.
-In this case, whether the subject or the photographer stays still or keeps moving, the camera stays locked on to the eye of the subject.
+In this case, whether the subject or the photographer stays still or keeps moving, the camera stays locked onto the subject’s eye.

-This feature might not be new to Nikon DSLR models however upgrading its metering sensor produces higher and better accurate shots than the others.
+This feature might not be new to Nikon DSLR models however upgrading its metering sensor produces more accurate shots.

 U1 and U2 as User Pre-set System